eldercola/face_detect_client/README.md

-All codes are from the URL: https://zhuanlan.zhihu.com/p/127039696
+Core codes are from the URL: https://zhuanlan.zhihu.com/p/127039696

 get_face is the python file that can use your camera to take 1200 photos into a fold.